 They've toured across the UK and Europe, made work at BIDE in Barcelona, the Edinburgh Fringe and Battersea Arts Centre, and received commissions and funding from Arts Council England.
 Many are leading the sector as successful freelance dancers or choreographers, and as company founders and facilitators.

 Additional graduate destinations include:

 - Graduate start-up and independent dance or performance company founders

 - Working with established dance, theatre, film, opera, TV, music and production companies

 We encourage you to establish your own professional networks.
 This may include negotiating work placements that you undertake during vacations, through the ERASMUS exchange scheme in your second year, or through a specified module, Practical Research Project, in your third year.

 Student mentor scheme

-If you do not have access to Facebook please email your name and your course to email@example.com
+You'll need to join the groups before you can post.
+If you don't have access to Facebook, please email your name and proposed course to email@example.com